ZacharyGeurts/AMOURANTHRTX/README.md

 AMOURANTH RTX © 2025 by Zachary Geurts gzac5314@gmail.com is licensed under GPL v3.0 or higher
 Unreal developers may consider some of this parody.
 I welcome those whose minds seek knowledge and education.
-Windows toolchain currently under development.
+Linux for now, and Windows toolchain currently under development.
 Hearer and Console are not part of the RTX program.

 See the [Wiki](https://github.com/ZacharyGeurts/AMOURANTHRTX/wiki) for engine information.